krishkalai07/SchoolWork/BBUS221/Chapter2_16.md

 # International Trade and Comparative Advantage
 - Production possibilities curve shows the quantities of different goods that an economy can produce
 - Consumption possibilities curve shows the quantities of different goods that a country could consume
-- A closed economy (an economy in Autarky) is an economy that does not trade with the rest of the world
+- A closed economy (an economy in Autarky) is an economy that does not trade with the rest of the world (PPF = CPF)
-- In an open economy, an economy that trades with other countries
+- In an open economy, an economy that trades with other countries (PPF > CPF)

 # Benefit of Free Trade
 - Free trade produces net benefits.
 Some gain; some lose